api3dao/old-api3-docs/docs/airnode/next/concepts/request.md

 ### Check if request is awaiting fulfillment

-There is also a convenience method in AirnodeRrp.sol called `requestIsAwaitingFulfillment()` that can be called to check if a request was made but not yet fulfilled/failed.
-If a requester has made a request, received a `requestId` but did not hear back, it can call this method to check if the Airnode has called back `fail()` instead.
-Returns `true` if the request is awaiting fulfillment (i.e., `true` if `fulfill()` or `fail()` is not called back yet), `false` otherwise.
+There is a convenience method in AirnodeRrp.sol called `requestIsAwaitingFulfillment()` that can be called to check if a request was made but not yet fulfilled/failed.
+If a requester has made a request, received a `requestId` but did not hear back, it can call this method to check if the Airnode has called back `fail()` instead.Returns `true` if the request is awaiting fulfillment (i.e., `true` if `fulfill()` or `fail()` is not called back yet), `false` otherwise.